Student Affairs Office

 If you have a concern about any issue that is impacting your education or a suggestion on how to make your experience more rewarding, we invite you to be in touch.
 Members of our team can connect you to useful resources offered within the Law School and the larger University.
 Please stop in to meet with us or feel free to email your questions, suggestions and ideas to Student Affairs: email@example.com.

-Dimitri Islam - Director for Student and Community Engagement, firstname.lastname@example.org
+Dimitri Islam - Director for Student and Community Engagement

-Claire Wallace - Assoc Dean, Academic Affairs & Student Affairs, firstname.lastname@example.org
+Claire Wallace - Assoc Dean, Academic Affairs & Student Affairs

 Student Life and Event Planning

 Penn Law students are highly engaged outside of the classroom in a variety of activities.
-With nearly 100 student organizations and journals, student life at Penn Law provides students with the opportunity to connect with the community and other classmates who share similar interests.
-From organizing a conference or event, to volunteering to work on one of the many public interest opportunities, our students foster a vibrant and engaging atmosphere.
-Students at Penn Law are passionate campus and community leaders inside and outside of the classroom, while enjoying the social and recreational opportunities that the city of Philadelphia and campus have to offer.
-If you have interest in joining one of the wonderful student organizations or learning more about our journals, reach out to the Student Affairs Office for more information and look out for the Student Organization Fair in the fall!
+With over 100 student organizations and journals, student life at Penn Law provides students with the opportunity to connect with the community and other classmates who share similar interests.
+Student organizations host 200+ events per year, from organizing conferences, to volunteering with on one of the many public interest opportunities, our students foster a vibrant and engaging atmosphere.
+Penn Law students are passionate campus and community leaders inside all while enjoying the social and recreational opportunities that the city of Philadelphia and campus have to offer.

 Leadership and Community Engagement

 Student leadership and community engagement form vital components to student life at Penn Law School.
 The Student Affairs Office seeks to encourage and cultivate student growth in these areas.
-The office works closely with the Council of Student Representatives (CSR – our law student government) on various policy initiatives and community building enterprises.
-The office assists CSR in elections, collaborates on student events, and serves as a sounding board for various student life issues that arise from time to time.
-Additionally, the office supports student club leaders as they take the helm of their organizations.
-Through instructional programming and “town hall” style meetings, the office assists student leaders in their important roles.
+The office works closely with the Council of Student Representatives (CSR – our law student government) on various policy initiatives and community building enterprises, including class elections.
+Additionally, Student Affairs supports student club leaders as they take the helm of their organizations through instructional programming and “town hall” style meetings.

 Health and Wellness